Hydreon/Steadfast2/README.md

 ### Installing On Linux/MacOS

-To install SteadyFast on Linux OS/MAC OS please follow the instructions below.
+To install SteadFast on Linux OS/MAC OS please follow the instructions below.

 1)  `git clone git@github.com:Hydreon/Steadfast2.git` or `https://github.com/Hydreon/Steadfast2.git` in directory of your choosing.
 Or download and extract the zip into the directory of your choosing.